Eye wrinkles

 Frequently Asked Questions

-Lateral canthal lines are small lines that form at the outer corner of the eyes due to repeated facial movement and natural ageing changes in the skin.
-They are also referred to as eye wrinkles, or wrinkles around the eyes.
+Eye wrinkles, often referred to as 'crow's feet', or wrinkles around the eyes, are small lines that form at the outer corner of the eyes.
+They form due to repeated facial movement and natural ageing changes in the skin.

 Eye wrinkles may begin appearing in the late twenties or thirties, although this varies depending on genetics, sun exposure, and skin quality.

 The obicularis oculi muscle surrounds the eye and is responsible for facial expressions such as smiling.
-Repeated contraction of the muscle contributes to the development of lines around the eyes.
+Repeated contraction of the muscle contributes to the development of wrinkles around the eyes.